sidlogin/react-redux-toolkit-app/README.md

 1. Install the following npm packages `@reduxjs/toolkit` and `react-redux`

 ## Setup the global redux store:
-1. To add global store, create store.js file and configure store with the help of configureStore fucntion which take reducer configuration.
+1. To add global store, create `store.js` file and configure store with the help of `configureStore` function which take reducer configuration.
 2. Import reducers and add them to store configuration.

 ```